Graph Shortest Path Algorithms Overview

 has weight 4.

-If there are no negative weight edges in the graph, then you can be sure that the shortest path from s
+If there are no negative weight edges, then it's clear that the shortest path from s

 to a

 , with a total weight of 3.
-Any path from s
+If you go from s

 to a